mohsinmalik324/react-router-redux-example/README.md

-A really short example of using react with react-router and react-redux.
-If you want to run this project, just clone it and run **yarn start** from the root.
+A really small example of using react-redux and react-router.

-There are two pages: one page to add an item and one page that lists those items.
+To run this project, navigate to the root and do **yarn start** or **npm start**.

-The only reason I created this was to learn how to use redux with react, and I thought the best way was to also use react-router as that seems to be a common scenario of the best time to use redux in react.
+I only made this for learning purposes, feel free to use anything from it (not that there's really anything worth taking :P)